tsaaugaard/TradingSystem/README.md

 This a <i>demo project</i> showing a line of business application for trading bonds.
 When finished it should be able to trade bonds on the Genium Inet Exchange.
-The Model, UI and all other parts of the system should use termonology from the domain - which is mostly defined by the Genium Inet Protocols and Market Models.
+The Model, UI and all other parts of the system should uses termonology from the domain - which is mostly defined by the Genium Inet Protocols and Market Models.
-There should be few surprises - if a ui-element is not relevant it should not be shown to the user.
-The same goes for the model and communication layers.

 <B>projects:</B>